mrOranger/Javascript/Typescript/README.md

 }
 ```

-Respect to JavaScript we can also define **constant** properties, simply using the `readonly` modifier before the propertie's definition, like in this way:
+Respect to JavaScript we can also define **constant** properties, simply using the `readonly` modifier before the property's definition, like in this way:

 ```typescript
 class Person {